thegreyd/devops/README.md

 Slaves would not be able to SET keys, only a master can GET/SET both, but the 2 slaves would be getting values of key as they change via master.

+Change has been made in the server.js for adding a route and this is done in our main checkbox.io repo itself.